nsLittle/new-habit/README.md

-in# Habit-App - Community-Driven Habit Formation
+# Habit-App - Community-Driven Habit Formation

-## 🚀 Overview
+## Overview

 **Habit-App** is a **habit formation tool** that reinforces behavior change through **community engagement**.
 Designed for **corporate teams**, it allows users to set personal habits and receive **feedback** from their selected support network.